Electrolysis Treatment - Before and After

 Dior Homme Intense Cologne by Christian Dior

-Launched by the design house of Dior in 2007, this fragrance is aptly named for the man who is vibrant, vital, and intense.
-Dior Homme Intense for him is a floral, woody, musky scent that he may find himself wanting to wear every day.
-Casual yet provocative, this alluring fragrance has a strong lavender top note that is accentuated by middle heart notes of pear, musk mallow, and iris, with deep, dark base notes of Virginia cedar and vetiver.
+Originally launched by the design house of Dior in 2007, this fragrance is aptly named for the man who is vibrant, vital, and intense.
+Furthermore, Dior Homme Intense for him is a floral, woody, musky scent that he may find himself wanting to wear every day.
+While casual, it remains provocative—an alluring fragrance with a strong lavender top note.
+In addition, middle heart notes of pear, musk mallow, and iris enrich its complexity, while deep, dark base notes of Virginia cedar and vetiver provide a grounded, lasting impression.

 +